 And I heard that the software part of the experience cost $1 million.
 Is that right?

 That's what they told us at the time.
 The amount of time invested into coding it from scratch, and all of the equipment that was involved to help power the whole thing [would have had] a price tag of a million dollars.
 It was kind of my dad's favorite joke, that he was only virtually broke.

 What kind of headset did you have to wear?

 It was lighter than the gaming one from Virtuality.
-But it got hot really fast.
-That was one of its limitations: You couldn't be in there for an hour or even a half an hour, because it would just start feeling like it's frying right in front of your face.
+But they got hot really fast.
+That was one of their limitations: you couldn't be in there for an hour or even a half an hour, because it would just start feeling like it's frying right in front of your face.

 Yikes!
 So that headset took you on an undersea journey to the Lost City of Atlantis?

 This was pre-cataclysmic Atlantis, so we were above the water.